Glaucoma - Diagnosis, Symptoms, and Treatment

 Tunnel vision.
 Two words used together to figuratively describe short-sighted actions and “one-track minds.”
 But when it comes to vision loss from glaucoma, tunnel vision takes on a much more literal meaning.
+Continue reading to learn more about glaucoma, its symptoms, and how you can find out if you have it.

-What is Glaucoma?
+What is glaucoma?

-Glaucoma is a term used to describe a group of eye diseases that, gone undiagnosed and untreated, cause damage to the optic nerve and lead to vision loss.
+Glaucoma is a term used to describe a group of eye diseases that, if undiagnosed and untreated, cause damage to the optic nerve and lead to vision loss.
 Often referred to as the “silent thief of sight,” glaucoma has the uncanny ability to develop over time without any symptoms, and very slowly degrade your ability to see, starting with peripheral vision.

 Your eyes contain a clear fluid (aqueous humor) that delivers nutrients to the structures in your eyes that are involved in sight.
 When this fluid does not drain properly from the eye through something called the trabecular meshwork, it builds up and causes the internal pressure to increase.